Periodically a "coffee" is offered to introduce interested people to homeschooling. Please email Tomi Fay Forbes at email@example.com to learn more.

 If your child is 6 or older and you were using a public school last year: Before school starts, you will fill out the form on-line and print out a copy.
 Ideally, take a copy of your DPI form to your local school before the school year starts and have the principal sign the form, confirming he understands you will homeschool this coming year.
 Otherwise, write a letter to the school district superintendent or principal of the school your child would attend, notifying them of your decision to homeschool.
 This is a simple courtesy which will avoid problems.
-An example of a letter is found on this website.

 If you decide to stop homeschooling and return your student to public school: You may return a student at any point.
 However, the school has the right to test the student to determine class placement based on academic abilities.